• 01616 966 229

 Doctor looking at files

-You’ve brought a personal injury claim, and if your opponent has accepted responsibility for your accident or has a weak defence, then your legal representative is likely to make arrangements for you to be examined by a medical expert.
-Fault doesn’t always have to be admitted by a defendant in order for your legal representative to attend a medical examination, however this will often depend on your solicitor’s views of the likely success of your case.
+You’ve brought a personal injury claim, and if your opponent has accepted responsibility for your accident or has a weak defence, then your legal representative is likely to arrange for you to be examined by a medical expert.
+Fault doesn’t have to be admitted by a defendant before your legal representative will arrange a medical examination for you, however the timing will often depend on your solicitor’s views of the likely success of your case, as well as where you are up to with your treatment and recovery.

 The expert instructed is likely to be a specialist dealing with the type of injury that you have suffered.
-For example, an injury leaving scarring would mean that you would likely be seen by a plastic surgeon and similarly, a muscular injury or one involving a fracture would probably mean that an orthopaedic surgeon would be involved.
-There are many types of experts that are instructed in personal injury claims, from general practitioners to specialist experts in niche areas, such as neuropsychology or dermatology.
-Your legal representative will consider your injuries in order to carefully determine the correct type of specialist to examine you.
+For example, an injury leaving scarring would mean that you would likely be seen by a plastic surgeon, and you may also be examined by a skin camouflage consultant.
+A muscular injury or one involving a fracture would probably mean that an orthopaedic surgeon would be involved.
+There are many types of experts that are instructed in personal injury claims.
+Very straight forward injuries may be dealt with by a general practitioner, whereas in more complex cases, specialist experts will likely be instructed, such as a Spinal Surgeon, Neurologist, ENT Surgeon, Plastic Surgeon, Ophthalmologist, Psychologist/Psychiatrist, Urologist, Respiratory or Dental expert, and many more.
+Depending on the injuries suffered, an expert in a niche area may need to be instructed, such as an Immunologist or Neuropsychologist.
+Your legal representative will fully consider your injuries to carefully determine the correct type of specialist to examine you.
+You may also need to see more than one expert if you have suffered a range of injuries, or if the first expert instructed recommends a more specialist opinion.

 You may be asked upon attending the expert’s examination rooms to complete a medical questionnaire prior to the appointment, which will ask you about your accident-related injuries and if you have any ongoing problems or if you feel that you have recovered from your injuries.
 That questionnaire may even be sent out to you a few days before your appointment.